This post may contain affiliate links. Please read our disclosure policy.

 garlic cooking in butter in a small saucepan.

-1. Remove the pan from the heat and add the cooked pasta and the pasta water.
-Stir until the pasta is completely coated with butter.
+1. Combine Pasta and Sauce: Remove the pot from the heat.
+Add the cooked pasta and reserved pasta water, stirring until the pasta is well-coated in the butter sauce.

 adding pasta water to cooked pasta in a pot.

-1. Add the Parmesan cheese and a pinch of salt and pepper.
+1. Add Cheese and Seasoning: Stir in freshly grated Parmesan cheese, a pinch of salt, and black pepper to taste. cheese and a pinch of salt and pepper.

 adding parmesan cheese to a bowl of pasta.

-1. Transfer to a bowl, add additional Parmesan cheese, and enjoy!
+1. Serve: Transfer to a bowl, top with extra Parmesan, and enjoy!

 An overhead view of a bowl of spaghetti noodles topped with parmesan cheese and chopped parsley next to a fork, a block of parmesan, and a cheese grater all on a metal tray.